Integrating Sequential and Relational Modeling for User Events: Datasets and Prediction Tasks: Datasets and Prediction Tasks

 \looseness=-1 For the \textsc{pres-amazon-clothing} and \textsc{pres-amazon-electronics} datasets, the task is predicting co-review relationships, i.e., which users share at least three products they reviewed.
 Co-review patterns can reveal how one account may be related to another, which in some cases can help detect fraudulent review syndicates.
 In these datasets, relational events have timestamp information, i.e., the first time the co-review condition is met.
 As such, the train, validation, and test splits respect event timestamps.
 Specifically, we split each user's relational events by taking the last 20\% for test, the previous 10\% for validation, and the rest for training.
 To manage large histories of some users, we cap test and val sets at 20 and 10 events per user, respectively.
 Personal events are also split into `observed' and `unobserved' sets based on the timestamp cut-off in the relational event split, with only the observed set used for training.
 As in \textsc{pres-brightkite}, we adopt a \textit{1-vs-1000} negative sampling scheme.

-\looseness=-1 \textbf{Personal event prediction tasks.} The task for \textsc{pres-brightkite} and \textsc{pres-gowalla} is to predict the likelihood of a user checking in at a given geohash location in the future.
+\looseness=-1 \paragraph{Personal event prediction tasks.} The task for \textsc{pres-brightkite} and \textsc{pres-gowalla} is to predict the likelihood of a user checking in at a given geohash location in the future.
 We split each user's personal events by taking the last 20\% for test, the previous 10\% for validation, and the rest for training.
 We also cap the number of events in the test and validation sets to at most 20 and 10 per user, respectively.
 Since personal events are more frequent than relational ones, we adopt a \textit{1-vs-500} negative sampling scheme.
 As geohash strings encode hierarchical spatial information (e.g., earlier characters represent broader regions), we apply stratified hierarchical sampling.
 Specifically, negatives are stratified by shared geohash prefixes, from matching the first five characters to none, ensuring a mix of nearby and distant locations.

-\looseness=-1 For the \textsc{pres-amazon} datasets, the task is to predict future products a user will review and the corresponding ratings, as denoted in their personal event data.
+For the \textsc{pres-amazon-clothing} and \textsc{pres-amazon-electronics} datasets, the task is to predict future products a user will review and the corresponding ratings, as denoted in their personal event data.
 We adopt the same train/val/test split strategy as in \textsc{pres-brightkite}, along with a \textit{1-vs-500} negative sampling scheme.
-Negative samples for each personal event (e.g., {B001OE3F08:3}) are drawn from three sources: (1) the same product with different ratings (e.g., {B001OE3F08:5}); (2) other personal events not in the user’s training data; and (3) samples from the second set with randomly perturbed ratings.
+Negative samples for each personal event (e.g., {B001OE3F08:3}) are drawn from three sources: (1) the same product with different ratings (e.g., {B001OE3F08:1}, {B001OE3F08:5}); (2) other personal events not in the user’s training data; and (3) samples from the second set with randomly perturbed ratings.

 In the \textsc{pres-github} dataset, the number of unique events in the personal event set is only 24, corresponding to the list of possible GitHub activities.
 Thus, the task construction used in the previous datasets is not applicable to \textsc{pres-github}.
 We decided to omit this dataset from the set of datasets used for creating personal event prediction tasks.